-Fengxian is going big on spring blossoms this year, with a number of different events focused on new blooms in the area.
-Haiwan forest park's blossom festival promises to be one of the biggest of these, with 126 varieties of plum tree on show until the end of March.
-After that, the district's 'Spring Flower Festival' will continue until mid-April.
+Fengxian is big on spring blossom, with a number of different events focused on new blooms in the area.
+Haiwan forest park's blossom festival promises to be one of the biggest of these, with around 42,000 plum blossom trees in more than 120 varieties until the end of March – expect a sea of colours with red, white, pink, yellow and green blossoms all in bloom.

 Shanghai Haiwan National Forest Park Haiwan National Forest Park, 1,677 Suitanghe Road, Fengxian district.